 Do they fit poorly?

-When you first got your dentures and finished getting used to wearing them, they fit perfectly (or should have).
+When you first get your dentures and finish getting used to wearing them, they fit perfectly (or should have).
 Because wearing dentures in your mouth is nothing like keeping dentures on a shelf, though, the way those dentures fit will naturally change over time.
 As you live without natural teeth and tooth roots, the shape and size of your gums and jaw will change.
 At the same time, the surface of the dentures that meet those gums will also change with gradual wear and tear.
 The combination of those changes will affect the fit and can produce looseness and sensations of slipperiness.
 That doesn’t necessarily mean that the dentures need to be replaced, but they should be assessed to see if they need to be relined.